Omar-J-Zant/Unit-test/README.md

 --- This code is same to all three code below:

+>The async method still feels like we are working async code.
+So, Angular team provides another utility that make us feel we are writing synchronous code.
+This utility is fakeAsync.
+The use of fakeAsync is shown below.
+Note, that we used `tick` utility function as well.
+This is also Angular testing utility function.
+It simulates passage of time until all pending asynchronous activities finish.
+So, after dispatching the event we called `tick()` to wait for Angular to handle the event and take necessary action.

 ```typescript
 import { TestBed, async, whenStable, fakeAsync, tick, ComponentFixture } from '@angular/core/testing';
 import { LoginComponent } from './login.component';